Binh2909/REST_API_Flask/README.md

 1. Installation

-+ Python Version
+a) Python Version

 We recommend using the latest version of Python 3.
 Flask supports Python 3.5 and newer, Python 2.7, and PyPy.

-+ Install Flask, jsonjfy
+b) Install Flask, jsonjfy

 Use the following command to install Flask, jsonjfy: